npandhi/TheBotBible/docs/electronics.md

 > - ReadyToSky 45A Weapon ESC
 > - Fingertech Mini Power Switch
 > - Battery JST
+> - _200k/69K Filtered Voltage Divider Unit_

 > [!IMPORTANT]
-> A small, square part wrapped in green tape will appear during this guide.
->
-> This is a voltage divider used by my modified IA6B for extra telemetry data.
+> The voltage divider is used by my modified IA6B for extra telemetry data.
 >
 > **You do not need this and you shouldn't add one unless you know exactly what you are doing.**
 >